acoli-repo/conll/README.md

     $> git submodule update --recursive --remote --merge
     $> git commit -a -m "updating submodules"
     $> git push

+For committing changes in a submodule, say `./conll-transform`, make sure the submodule is on the correct branch and not in a detached head.

+    $> cd ./conll-transform
+    $> git checkout master

+After doing local changes in `./conll-transform`, push them

+    $> cd ./conll-transform # unless you're in there anyway
+    $> git commit -a -m "PLEASE DESCRIBE WHAT YOU DID"
+    $> git push

+See [here](https://gist.github.com/mrnabati/bc59304784e1a3a48dd25f92bf20a420#file-gitsolutions-md) for more hints.

 ## Related tools